jfc3/atehere/ReadMe.md

 * Added Florida to drop down list and created necessary JSON file.
 * Added New Jersey to drop down list and created necessary JSON file.
 * Added North Carolina to drop down list and created necessary JSON file.
-* Added Califorani to drop down list and created necessary JSON file.
+* Added California to drop down list and created necessary JSON file.

 ## Installation
 Please have the following installed before running: